Arlette Zakarian

-Arlette Zakarian (born 1973 in Tehran) is an Austrian lawyer and politician of the NEOS party.
+Arlette Zakarian (born 1973 in Tehran) is an Austrian and French lawyer and politician of the NEOS party.
 She specializes in international law and is a practicing attorney in both Vienna and Strasbourg.
 In January 2024, she was elected as the regional spokesperson for NEOS X, the party's international branch known as the "tenth federal state".

 Early life and education

 Zakarian was born into the Armenian-Christian minority in Iran.
 She and her family fled to Austria in the late 1970s, when she was five years old.
 She attended the Lycée Français de Vienne in Vienna, then studied law at the University of Vienna.
 She holds a doctorate in international law and pursued postgraduate studies in several countries, including a DEA from Université Panthéon-Assas, an LL.M. from Boston University, and an Executive Master's degree from the Geneva Graduate Institute, where she graduated as valedictorian.